MansiAhire5/multipdf_chatbot/README.md

-# Multi Document Reader and Chatbot using LangChain and OpenAI
+# Financial Multi Document Reader and Chatbot using LangChain and OpenAI